 The trust is one of a series of separate unit investment trusts created under the name m+ funds Trust and registered under the Investment Company Act of 1940.
 The trust was created as a Delaware statutory trust organized in series on the inception date described in the prospectus under the laws of the state of Delaware.
 The trust was formed under the master trust agreement (the "master trust agreement") by and among (the original depositor) Alaia Capital, LLC (as portfolio consultant, evaluator and supervisor) and The Bank of New York Mellon (as trustee).
-For each separate trust series created under the master trust agreement, as amended, by means of a series trust agreement (a "series trust agreement"), Axio Financial LLC will act as depositor/sponsor, Alaia Capital, LLC will act as portfolio consultant, evaluator and supervisor and The Bank of New York Mellon will act as series trustee, unless otherwise indicated in the applicable prospectus for the trust series.
-Each series trust agreement incorporates the standard terms and conditions of trust for m+ funds Trust among the original depositor, The Bank of New York Mellon, as trustee, and Alaia Capital, LLC, as portfolio consultant, evaluator and supervisor.
+For each separate trust series created under the master trust agreement, as amended, by means of a series trust agreement (a "series trust agreement"), Axio Financial LLC will act as depositor/sponsor, Alaia Capital, LLC will act as portfolio consultant, evaluator and supervisor and The Bank of New York Mellon will act as series trustee, unless otherwise indicated in the original depositor, The Bank of New York Mellon, as trustee, and Alaia Capital, LLC, as portfolio consultant, evaluator and supervisor.
 Any reference below in this information supplement to the "trust agreement" means the master trust agreement, as amended, and the applicable series trust agreement, as the context requires.